 - a.
-Ensure procurement activities in their Department are carried out in accordance with By-Law 2021-033 Purchasing Policy. - b.
-Determine appropriate delegated procurement and signing authority of staff in their Departments as authorized by this By-Law.
-See Appendix A in the Purchasing Procedure for the authority assigned to staff. - c.
+Ensure procurement activities in their department are carried out in accordance with this Purchasing Policy. - b.
+Determine appropriate delegated procurement and signing authority of staff in their departments as authorized by this policy.
+See Appendix A of the Purchasing Policy for the authority assigned to staff. - c.
 Ensure sufficient funds exists for planned purchases. - d.
 Department director is responsible for ensuring that all specifications and/or the scope of work to be used for the procurement of such goods and/or services are prepared and reviewed for accuracy. - e.
-Prepare award reports when required, for Committee approval with the assistance of the Purchasing Manager. - f.
+Prepare award reports when required, for Council approval with the assistance of the Purchasing Manager. - f.
 Consult with the Purchasing Manager for any inquiries or uncertainties regarding purchasing process / supplier management.